 - Impaired physical mobility related to joint stiffness.

 Main Article: 4 Osteoarthritis Nursing Care Plans

-After a successful management, a patient with osteoarthritis will:
+After successful management, a patient with osteoarthritis will:

 - Identify negative factors affecting activity intolerance and eliminate or reduce their effects when possible.

 - Use identified techniques to enhance activity intolerance.

 - Report measurable increase in activity intolerance.

 - Follow prescribed pharmacologic regimen.

 The major goals of nursing intervention are pain management and optimal functional ability.